Best Travel Debit Card for Japan for Australians (2026): Up vs Wise, ATM Fees & Suica Tips

 If you already bank with Up, the dedicated Can Up Bank be used in Japan? guide goes deeper on cash, card terminals, and what to expect on the ground.

-Wise: Best Secondary Card for Japan
+Wise: best secondary card for Japan

 - Best for pre-converting JPY: if you like locking in a rate before the trip, Wise gives you the cleanest way to do it.